ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 ![Summed data]({{page.root}}{% link fig/Summed.png %})

-Within the red bars above we see a farily impressive signal that is different from anything outside the red bars.
+Within the red bars above we see a fairly impressive signal that is different from anything outside the red bars.

 We can determine the location of this potential signal by looking at the max value and location: